digitalicagroup/slack-hook-framework/README.md

 ## Adding more Commands.

-* If You wish to add more commands:
+* If You wish to add more commands (copy the custom_cmds.json file, unles you did that already).
 ```bash
 $ cp vendor/digitalicagroup/slack-hook-framework/custom_cmds.json .
 ```
 * Add a definition for your new class to custom_cmds.json .
-* Check you have defined a $config->custom_cmds to the framework configuration.
+* Check you have defined a `$config->custom_cmds` in the framework configuration (i.e. `index-example.php`).
-* Check the contents of vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework/CmdHello.php to see what a command can do.
+* Check the contents of `vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework/CmdHello.php` to see what a command can do.
-* run composer update (php composer.phar update).
+* run composer update (`php composer.phar update`).

 ## Troubleshooting